Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 A concept-piece in which music is generated from combinations and patterns.

-Short fragments of the piece were scattered around the Berklee campus and put in between piano strings.
+Short fragments of the piece were scattered around the Berklee campus and put in between piano strings to be discovered and possibly performed later.

-The listener or audience stands in the middle of two speakers that rotate on a circumference, as the inverse of Siren Piece.
+The listened or audience stands in the middle of two speakers that rotate on a circumference, or alternately, walk around a circle between the speakers to experience variations in localization and dynamics with the possibility of some cancellation.
+May be considered the inverse of Siren Piece.

 2006 Sound-Painting Sequence

-A short animation with bursts of sound and paintings.
+A short animation with sounds for a sequence of paintings.

 2006 Pick a Color

-An experimental text piece of music where each improviser picks a color and follows instructions for the color.
+A text piece in which each improviser chooses a color and follows instructions on the card.
 First performed at OSU Urban Arts Space on October 21, 2010 with Rocco di Pietro, Larry Marotta, Ryan Jewel, and Abigail Fabyan.
 Studio version included on the Four Experimental Works Compilation.

 2006 Redial for Mobile Phones

 A ring tone piece in the style of Terry Riley.
-It was performed on six pianos at Berklee in March 2006 with the intention of future multi-location performances.
+It was performed on six pianos at Berklee in March 2006 with the intention of future multi-location performances, giving the impression of atmospheric or environmental clouds of tones.

 2007-2008 Gradus ad Parnassum and Studies